Overwatch Champions Series: Format

 The OWCS follows an open tournament format, allowing any team to compete in open qualifiers that lead into regional and international tournaments.
-The OWCS is divided into three regions: North America (NA); Europe, the Middle East, and North Africa (EMEA); and Asia.
-Both North America and EMEA follow the same format structure, with Asia following a different structure due to its size.
-The 2024 season has two international events: the Dallas Major, which took place from May 31 to June 2 at the Kay Bailey Hutchison Convention Center in Texas, and the Stockholm Finals, which takes place from November 22 to 24 at DreamHack Stockholm.
+The 2024 OWCS was divided into three regions: North America (NA), Europe, the Middle East, and North Africa (EMEA), and Asia.
+Both North America and EMEA followed the same format structure, with Asia following a different structure due to its size.
+The 2024 season had two international events: the Dallas Major, which took place from May 31 to June 2 at the Kay Bailey Hutchison Convention Center in Texas, and the Stockholm Finals, which took place from November 22 to 24 at DreamHack Stockholm.

 The Asia region had two competitive stages and was further divided into three subregions: South Korea, Japan, and Pacific.
 Stage 1 began with each subregion hosting its respective Open Qualifiers, which then fed into Regional Tournaments.
 From there, the top teams from each region advanced to the OWCS Asia Championship, an eight-team event held at the WDG Esports Studio.
 Qualification from this championship secured slots in the Dallas Major at DreamHack.
 Stage 2 mirrored Stage 1's format, with top performers advancing to the Stockholm Finals.

 For North America and EMEA, the OWCS consisted of four stages.
 Each stage comprised three phases: Swiss, Groups, and the Main Event.
 The Swiss phase accommodated up to 512 teams, with the top 16 proceeding to the Group stage.
 From there, teams competed in groups of four, with the top two from each group advancing to the Main Event – an eight-team, double-elimination tournament.
 Circuit points were awarded to top finishers in the Main Event, determining qualification for international tournaments.
 Stages 1 and 2 led into the Dallas Major, while Stages 3 and 4 led into the Stockholm Finals.